- Updated 19 November 2018

 * our engine will stop when it’s upside down or in a negative G manoeuvre.

 We must also check control surface travel limits to ensure that they conform to those listed by Vans for the RV-6.
-To help with this I made a simple protractor on paper to slide in between the control surface and the wing/tail/horizontal stab, and read off the figures.
+To help with this I made a simple protractor on thick card to slide in between the control surface and the wing/tail/horizontal stab, and read off the figures.
 The highest travel of any surface is the rudder at 35 degrees left and right.

 Update 15 August 2018

 We’ve had the paperwork signed by an LAA inspector and provisionally spoken to a recommended flight test pilot for the spinning and aeros test.
-Now we wait to hear from the LAA, whilst vacuuming the entire inside of the aircraft, removing any loose bits and pieces and stock up on oil as we’re bound to lose quite a bit from now on!
+Now we wait to hear from the LAA, whilst vacuuming the entire inside of the aircraft, removing any loose bits and pieces and stock up on oil as we’re bound to lose a bit from now on!